htihospitality/re-dash/doc/04-databases.md

 ### Events

 Use the chosen database-id as the effect-id in events.

+Note that the event itself does not mutate the database directly, but instead returns a function being passed the database instance.
+This is keeping with re-dash (& re-frame) methodology of writing pure event handlers - the mutation is applied later when re-dash execute effects.

-No need to register the effect as this is done for you.
+There is no need to register the `:rxdb` (database-id) effect as this is automatically done for you.

 ```clojure
 (rd/reg-event-fx